22 Naturally Moisturizing Foods To Eat When You Have Dry Skin

-Fruits are a great way to hydrate and protect your skin, because they’re full of water.
+Fruits are a great way to hydrate and protect your skin because they're full of water.
 In fact, eating your water is just as effective — or more so — than drinking water, given the extra nutrient boost you get with fruit.
-“Most fruits contain high levels of vitamins A and C and powerful antioxidants that replenishes nutrients in skin, promote collagen production and help keep your skin supple and firm,” says Alpert.
-While all fruits are a positive addition to most people’s diets, when possible opt for low-sugar options like berries (raspberries, cranberries, blueberries, blackberries, strawberries) and kiwis versus high-sugar ones likes figs, cherries, mangoes and grapes.
+"Most fruits contain high levels of vitamins A and C, and powerful antioxidants that replenish nutrients in the skin, promote collagen production and help keep your skin supple and firm," says Alpert.
+While all fruits are a positive addition to most people's diets, opt for low-sugar options like berries (raspberries, cranberries, blueberries, blackberries, strawberries) and kiwis versus high-sugar ones such as figs, cherries, mangos, and grapes.

 Eggs are high in protein, promote cell regeneration and supply sulfur and lutein, which hydrates skin and elasticity.
 Eggs are also low in fat.
-Studies have found that, omitting the healthy fats found in foods like nuts and avocados, high-fat diets increase the chances for developing wrinkles.
+Studies have found that omitting the healthy fats found in foods like nuts and avocados, high-fat diets increase the chances of developing wrinkles.

 Not only is green tea loaded with skin-nourishing antioxidants, it has anti-inflammatory properties that can heal damaged skin and prevent blemishes.
 "It may help increase blood flow to the skin since it's rich in epicatechin, an antioxidant found in red wine," says Bonnie Taub-Dix, RDN, creator of BetterThanDieting.com and author of Read It Before You Eat It.
 Oolong tea is also beneficial.
 "It has been shown to help eczema sufferers," says Lauren Slayton MS, RD, director of Foodtrainers and author of The Little Book of Thin.
 "It's also a slight metabolic booster."

 Tomatoes contain high levels of lycopene, an antioxidant which keeps skin fresh and has anti-aging properties.
 The nutrient's levels are higher in canned and cooked tomatoes.
 "Lycopene in tomatoes gets absorbed more easily when tomatoes are cooked (as in the canned version), and when eaten with a little oil, meaning that winter is a good time to have pizza or pasta with marinara sauce," says Taub-Dix.